Immigrant-rich Miami-Dade split over sanctuary city order

 “To be fair, in a community where 50 percent were not born here it sends an erroneous and a somewhat negative image of our community,” said County Commissioner Xavier Suarez, who was born in Cuba.

 The divide, however, is also rooted in immigration policy that gave preferential treatment to Cubans fleeing the island’s communist government.
-For more than 50 years, Cubans have arrived to open arms in the U.S. and been able to become citizens much more easily than people from other countries.
+For more than 50 years, Cubans arrived to open arms in the U.S. and were able to become citizens much more easily than people from other countries.

 “Cuban families, in a general way, haven’t been as aware of what it means to be undocumented in this country,” said Michael Bustamante, a Florida International University expert on contemporary Cuban history.
 “They have had a different process to achieve legal status.
 Not to say that they haven’t faced other difficulties.”